contensis/contensis.github.io/api-src/delivery-api/accessing-entries/entry-search.md

 ### Data fields

-Fields defined in the Content Type for the entry can be accessed by their api id.
+Fields defined in the Content Type for the entry can be accessed by their API id.

 ## Full example

-The example below combines the ordering and paging concepts
+The example below combines the ordering and paging concepts:

 {% method -%}